paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

 Amendment by section 8(a)(10) of Pub.
 L. 109–173 effective Mar.
 31, 2006, see section 8(b) of Pub.
 L. 109–173, set out as a note under [section 1813 of this title](./chapter-016-federal-deposit-insurance-corporation.md#section-1813).

 #### Effective Date of 1992 Amendments
 Amendment by section 303(b)(6)(A) of Pub.
 L. 102–558 deemed to have become effective Mar.
 1, 1992, see section 304 of Pub.
-L. 102–558, set out as a note under [section 2062 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section2062&num=0&edition=prelim), Appendix, War and National Defense.
+L. 102–558, set out as a note under [section 4502 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4502&num=0&edition=prelim), War and National Defense.

 Amendment by sections 1603(d)(2)–(4) and 1605(a)(5)(A), (11) of Pub.
 L. 102–550 effective as if included in the Federal Deposit Insurance Corporation Improvement Act of 1991, Pub.
 L. 102–242, as of Dec.
 19, 1991, except that where amendment is to any provision of law added or amended by Pub.
 L. 102–242 effective after Dec.
 19, 1992, then amendment by Pub.
 L. 102–550 effective on effective date of amendment by Pub.
 L. 102–242, see section 1609 of Pub.
 L. 102–550, set out as a note under [section 191 of this title](./chapter-002-national-banks.md#section-191).